 Most people tolerate bananas well, at least when consumed in moderation.

-They improve digestive health and have prebiotic effects, feeding your friendly gut bacteria and stimulating their growth.
+They improve digestive health and have prebiotic effects, meaning they feed your friendly gut bacteria and stimulate their growth.

-One study of 34 overweight women examined how eating bananas affected gut bacteria (
+One study including 34 women with excess weight examined how eating bananas affected gut bacteria (

-After the subjects ate two bananas a day for two months, the researchers observed increases in beneficial bacteria called Bifidobacteria.
-However, the effect wasn't quite statistically significant.
+After the women ate two bananas per day for two months, the researchers observed increases in beneficial bacteria called Bifidobacteria.
+However, the effect wasn't statistically significant.

 What's more, the banana group reported improvements in digestive symptoms like bloating and stomach pain.

-The evidence suggests bananas tend to reduce constipation rather than cause it.
+The evidence suggests that bananas tend to reduce constipation rather than cause it.

 However, researchers have also found that some people think bananas make them constipated.

-If you feel that bananas give you constipation, then simply eat fewer of them.
+If you feel that bananas make you constipated, simply eat fewer of them.
 If that doesn't work, try eliminating them from your diet completely to see if that helps.